 - Learn to use herbs, spices, ethnic seasonings, and other tricks to make real food tasty and satisfying.

-- Do what successful dieters have done and keep processed foods out of your kitchen.
+- Keep processed foods out of your kitchen.
 Out of sight out of mind.

-- You’re going to snack so have several quick delicious and healthy treats like apple and almond butter handy.
+- Always have several quick delicious and healthy treats like apple and almond butter handy.

 - Follow nutritionists and healthy people on social media who you can relate to.